HassanAlsaleh/recommendation_bot/README.md

-It stores the transcript of the users input in textfiles folder
+It stores the transcript of the users input in textfiles folder of type txt

-It stores the speech of the bot in sounddfiles folder
+It stores the speech of the bot in sounddfiles folder of type mp3

 setup
 Using the terminal on Visual studio code, or cmd make sure to have the following